Cyber Groove

-Cyber Groove (known as 熱舞２０００ or Dance 2000 in Chinese) is a Taiwanese dancing game, by Front Fareast Industrial Corporation, played on a Microsoft Windows computer.
+Cyber Groove (known as 熱舞2000 or Dance 2000 in Chinese) is a Taiwanese dancing game, by Front Fareast Industrial Corporation, played on a Microsoft Windows computer.
 It was released in January 2000, and can be played on either the keyboard or a dance pad.

 Gameplay

 Gameplay is similar to Dance Dance Revolution.
 Arrows (up, down, left and right) scroll from bottom to top.
 The player must step on the corresponding arrow when it reaches the top of the screen, where stationary arrows (referred to as the Step Zone in DDR terminology) are located.
 In the background of the game play region, a random, non-selectable dancing character can be seen.
+Each genre of song will have its own unique character.

 In addition to Dance mode, there exist four gameplay styles which utilize different elements of the pad (or pads), two of which must be unlocked through gameplay.
 Together mode, where two players play on the same pad, utilizes all eight directional arrows to make the players move in a synchronized pattern.
 Double mode uses two pads for a single player, with the four main directionals for a total of eight panels.
 Extra mode (a secret mode) uses the four main directionals, plus the up-right and up-left arrows, similar to Dance Dance Revolution Solo.
 Jam mode (a secret mode) has extra visual effects and background audio clips with no change to gameplay.

 Cyber Groove includes 21 songs, most of which are licensed, and 50 additional songs are available for download from the Front Fareast website.